-UPDATE 1-Forex loss slashes Swiss central bank's H1 profit
+UPDATE 2-Swiss central bank's H1 profit hit by forex loss

 Alessandro Bee, an analyst at UBS, has estimated that every one percent rise in the franc versus the dollar costs the SNB around 2.5 billion francs.
 In contrast, the bank gains around 3 billion francs for every 1 percent depreciation versus the euro.

-"The huge size of the SNB's balance sheet means it is very sensitive to currency fluctuations," said Bee, who expects the franc to weaken to 1.14 versus the euro by the end of 2017.
+"The huge size of the SNB's balance sheet means it is very sensitive to currency fluctuations," said Bee, who expects the franc to weaken to 1.14 to the euro by the end of 2017.

-The bank made a valuation gain of 300 million francs from its gold holdings and 970 million francs from the negative interest rates it charges on banks, a cornerstone of its campaign to weaken the Swiss franc.
+The bank's second-half profit could improve as the franc continues to weaken in the rest of the year, said Bee.

+Credit Suisse expects the euro-franc to trade between 1.09 and 1.15 for the remainder for the year, while the dollar will be broadly neutral against the Swiss currency.